murugaratham/teacher-student/readme.md

 # Teacher student registration API

-1. Create a database
+1. Create a database `CREATE DATABASE dbname;`
-2. update .env file
+2. update .env file (we should .gitignore this and upload a .env.example but...)

 ## Sample .env config